Cloud repatriation to dedicated IT solutions

 Organizations should know the performance they can expect from their IT environment at any time.

-Together with transparent pricing, companies should have full access to the technical details of the infrastructure they are relying on in order to optimize performance and minimize risks.
+Together with transparent pricing, companies should have full access to the technical details of the infrastructure they are relying on.
+This helps both optimizing performance and minimizing risks.

 Control over costs

 Cost escalation is one of the main reasons why companies repatriate workloads and applications to dedicated servers and private cloud environments.
-Operational costs in hyperscale cloud services scale along with cloud consumption.
-This can make companies lose control over their IT budget, negatively affecting profits as well.
+Even though hyperscale public cloud services offer relatively low upfront costs, expenses tend to rocket over time.

-So, in addition to looking for cloud cost management tools to optimize the public cloud budget, companies are also looking towards repatriation to better distribute their workloads and IT systems.
+So, in addition to looking for cloud cost management tools to optimize the cloud budget, companies are also looking towards repatriation to better distribute their workloads and IT systems.
+In this regard, from our experience, private cloud environments offer a better cost-performance ratio in most cases, as the majority of business workloads are predictable.

 There are many alternatives to hyperscale public cloud services that allow migrating from on-premise to cloud, leveraging the benefits of an OPEX model.
 For example, private cloud environments and bare-metal servers offer higher cost-efficiency and predictability over time, increasing control both over costs and performance.